boosterl/dotfiles/.github/README.md

 dotfiles config --local status.showUntrackedFiles no
 ```

-This is inspired by the [these](https://github.com/Vincevrp/dotfiles) dotfiles.
+This is inspired by [these](https://github.com/Vincevrp/dotfiles) dotfiles.